Edwards walked on hoods to find his prized Buick

 Nate Thiesse's brother, Darren, wrote in an e-mail that the team was pleased with Nate finishing sixth in Nate's first American Stockcar League feature Sunday at I-94 Raceway in Sauk Centre.
 Nate, racing a Chevrolet Monte Carlo, qualified fourth and because the lineup was inverted, started his first-ever ASL feature from the pole.

-Weather drawing by Kayli Skinner of Mrs. Meyer's third grade class at Riverside school.
+Weather drawing by Hannah Rybak of Mrs. Sperling's kindergarten class at Whittier school.

 State forecast for North Dakota

 .Today...Partly sunny.
 A chance of thunderstorms west and central...

 Today...Partly to mostly cloudy.
 A slight chance of showers or thunderstorms central wisconsin.
 Highs in the 70s.
 Cooler near the great lakes.

 Weather drawing by Mikaela Boyd of Ms. Christiansen's fourth grade class at Baxter school.